Z80-Retro/2063-Z80-cpm/README.md

 The problem with CP/M disks is that they do not include any sort of signature to indicate their geometry.
-So it is unlikely that any CP/M filesystem will be readable by any system unl;ess it has its configuration hard-coded!
+So it is unlikely that any CP/M filesystem will be readable by any system unless it has its configuration hard-coded!

-To create a disk for hacking, it is likely best to create a partition for the CP/M drives of type `0x7f` that is `16*8*1024*1024` bytes in size (128MiB.)
+To create a disk for hacking, it would be nice to create a partition for the CP/M drives of type `0x7f` that is `16*8*1024*1024` bytes in size (128MiB.)
 (The idea being that one partition could hold 16, 8MiB disks.)
+It is not obvious how to do this when using a simple partition editor.

+For now, we will ignore the partition type, mark it as inactive, and boot from the first partition.

 ## Danger Will Robinson!